Claude Sonnet 4.5 vs GPT-4 Vision Preview

 The capability footprint differs most on reasoning mode: Claude Sonnet 4.5, function calling: Claude Sonnet 4.5, tool use: Claude Sonnet 4.5, structured outputs: Claude Sonnet 4.5, and code execution: GPT-4 Vision Preview.
 Both models share vision and multimodal input, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-For cost, Claude Sonnet 4.5 lists $3/1M input and $15/1M output tokens, while GPT-4 Vision Preview lists $10/1M input and $40/1M output tokens on the cheapest tracked provider.
+For cost, Claude Sonnet 4.5 lists tiered pricing: 0-200,001t is $3/1M input and $15/1M output; 200,001t+ is $6/1M input and $22.50/1M output, while GPT-4 Vision Preview lists $10/1M input and $40/1M output tokens on the cheapest tracked provider.
 A 70/30 input-output blend puts Claude Sonnet 4.5 lower by about $12.40 per million blended tokens.
-Availability is 7 providers versus 1, so concentration risk also matters.
+For tiered rows, this cheapest-track view can understate interactive or fast-lane spend, so compare the tier you will actually use.
+Availability is 8 providers versus 1, so concentration risk also matters.

-Choose Claude Sonnet 4.5 when reasoning depth, larger context windows, and lower input-token cost are central to the workload.
+Choose Claude Sonnet 4.5 when reasoning depth, larger context windows, and lower cheapest-tier input-token cost are central to the workload.
 Choose GPT-4 Vision Preview when coding workflow support are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ